jrockwood/rocksys/docs/rockos-app-dev-asm.md

 - **Parameters**
   - `sector_number` - logical sector number to read (0-based)
   - `sector_count` - number of sectors to read
-  - `*dest_address` - destination address
+  - `*dest_address` - destination address; uses the `ES` segment

 ### `os_write_sectors(sector_number, sector_count, *source_address)`

-> Reads the number of sectors from the floppy disk to the target address.
+> Writes the number of sectors from the source address to the floppy disk

 - **Address** - `0x24`
 - **Returns**